check_setup

 - max_n_coalitions

 Integer.
-The upper limit on the number of unique feature/group coalitions to use in the iterative procedure (if
+Upper limit on the number of unique feature/group coalitions to use in the iterative procedure (if

 iterative = TRUE